gd1m3y/gd1m3y/README.md

 -->
 I am Amey narayan .
 My Interests focuses upon solving real life problems using Deep Learning and Machine Learning .
 You can always ping me up for collaborations.

-- 🔭 I’m currently working on a Machine language Translation Project
+- 🔭 I’m currently working with knowledge graph and transformers to solve various NLP problems.
 - 🌱 I’m currently learning best practises for ML and Deep Learning
 - 👯 I’m looking to collaborate on any Deep Learning and Machine Learning project.
 - 🤔 I’m looking for help with Docker deployment